 Continuous BG monitoring is now available[34-36].
 In a single-center study comparing the benefits of continuous with intermittent glucose monitoring, a peripheral venous catheter was inserted with the GlucoClear™ probe[35].
-These monitors were flushed with heparin, calibrated, and began BG monitoring every 5 minutes using a glucose oxidase-based method.
+These monitors were flushed with heparin, calibrated, and began BG monitoring every 5 min using a glucose oxidase-based method.
 Target glycemic ranges for this study were between 90-150 mg/dL.
-The number of patients with BG below 70 mg/dL in continuous versus the intermittent groups was 8/39 (20.5%) and 15/38 (39.5%) respectively.
-TB70 (time spent with BG < 70 mg/dL) was calculated with continuous glucose monitoring device, and resulted in 0.4% + -0.9% vs 1.6%+ -3.4% (P < 0.05) in intermittent glucose monitoring group[35].
+The number of patients with BG < 70 mg/dL in continuous versus the intermittent groups was 8/39 (20.5%) and 15/38 (39.5%) respectively.
+The time spent with BG < 70 mg/dL was calculated with a continuous glucose monitoring device, and resulted in 0.4% + -0.9% versus 1.6%+ -3.4% (P < 0.05) in intermittent glucose monitoring group[35].

-In a study by Flower et al[36], utilizing a novel intravascular CGM with chemical fluorescence sensing mechanism, 92.4% (404/437) were in target glycemic control (108-180 mg/dL) with no values below 72 mg/dL.
+In a study by Flower et al[36], utilizing a novel intravascular continuous glucose monitoring with chemical fluorescence sensing mechanism, 92.4% (404/437) were in target glycemic control (108-180 mg/dL), with no values < 72 mg/dL.

-There are now subcutaneous CGM sensors in case intravenous access is not available[37].
-In a small cohort of 14 surgical ICU patients, the Sentrino CGM was used[38].
-The study showed the sensor provided good accuracy, overestimating glycemia by 1.5 mg/dL[38].
+There are now subcutaneous continuous glucose monitoring sensors in case intravenous access is not available[37].
+In a small cohort of 14 surgical ICU patients, the Sentrino continuous glucose monitoring glucometer (Medtronic, Dublin, Ireland) was used[38].
+The study showed that the sensor provided good accuracy, overestimating glycemia by only 1.5 mg/dL[38].

-Blood glucose control in diabetic patients in the ICU
+BG control in diabetic patients in the ICU

-The glycemic control protocols vary among different institutions and whether the patient has pre-existing DM or not.
-The effects of IIT, for example, have been more noticeable in non-diabetic critical patients[39,40].
-In one study, the mortality rates for non-diabetic patients undergoing IIT was 36.8% as compared to 40.9% in the control group[39].
-In addition, when compared to patients with diabetes, the interventional group mortality was 39.6% vs 36.8% in the diabetic group[39].
-In fact, some authors have suggested that diabetes may be “protective” in the ICU[40].
+The glycemic control protocols vary among different institutions and according to whether the patient has preexisting diabetes mellitus or not.
+The effects of IIT, for example, have been more noticeable in nondiabetic critical patients[39,40].
+In one study, the mortality rates for nondiabetic patients undergoing IIT was 36.8%, as compared to 40.9% in the control group[39].
+In addition, when compared to patients with diabetes, the interventional group mortality was 39.6% versus 36.8% in the diabetic group[39].
+In fact, some authors have also suggested that diabetes may be “protective” in the ICU[40].

-Mortality is lower for the ICU diabetic population when it comes to hyperglycemia and glucose variability, as compared to non-diabetics.
-However, hypoglycemia and severe hypoglycemia, have an equal mortality rate for both types of patients[10,41].
-In a study evaluating both non-diabetic patients and diabetic patients with tight and moderate glycemic control (80-110 mg/dL and 90-140 mg/dL), non-diabetic mortality was 11.9% in the moderate glycemic control when compared to 8.1% in the TGC[42].
-In contrast, patients with diabetes had a 12.3% mortality with TGC compared to 9.8% in the moderate glycemic control group[42].
+Mortality is lower for the ICU diabetic population when it comes to hyperglycemia and glucose variability, as compared to nondiabetics.
+However, hypoglycemia and severe hypoglycemia have an equal mortality rate for both types of patients[10,41].
+In a study evaluating both nondiabetic patients and diabetic patients with tight and moderate glycemic control (80-110 mg/dL and 90-140 mg/dL), nondiabetic mortality was 11.9% in the moderate glycemic control group when compared to 8.1% in the TGC group[42].
+In contrast, patients with diabetes had a 12.3% mortality with TGC compared to 9.8% for the moderate glycemic control group[42].

 Cost-effectiveness

 Cost analysis in the ICU remains an important topic.
-In one study, an economic analysis reported a cost-saving of 2638 Euros per patient, in the group that was treated with intensive glycemic control[43].
-Some have suggested that blood gas analyzers capable of doing continuous BG levels are the best option for accuracy and cost-saving, if they are in the proximity to the ICU, even when the cost per device is $40000.
+In one study, an economic analysis reported a cost-saving of 2638 Euros per patient in the group that was treated with intensive glycemic control[43].
+Some have suggested that blood gas analyzers capable of monitoring continuous BG levels are the best option for accuracy and cost-saving, if they are in proximity to the ICU, even when the cost per device is $40000.
 The single test cost is very similar to a POC meter ($100) and the accuracy is equal to a central laboratory device[44].
-It is clear that euglycemia and avoidance of hypoglycemia, decreases the length of stay in the hospital, from 29 d to 24 d and has a lower health-care cost (mean $5847 United States Dollars), showing a notable amount of money-saving in 5 d[45].
+It is clear that euglycemia and avoidance of hypoglycemia decreases the length of stay in the hospital (from 29 d to 24 d) and has a lower health-care cost (mean $5847), showing a notable amount of money-saving in 5 d[45].